 If your facts and circumstances are appropriate, the IRS may agree to an installment agreement that will pay only a portion of the full amount of your IRS tax debt, penalties and interest.

 The Internal Revenue Service has many additional programs and alternatives that are available to individual and business taxpayers to settle their tax obligations.
-Telephone Ronald Arthur Stearns to discuss the options that are appropriate for your circumstances.
+Call Attorney Ronald Arthur Stearns to discuss the options that are appropriate for your circumstances.
 Please remember that the sooner you contact your attorney, the more he can do for you.
 Taxpayers have many rights, but important rights can expire if not timely exercised.